stoty/underflipper/README.md

 ## Calibrating the vertical offset

-Some printers do not position the print area exactly, and which is not issue in most cases, but may cause the two sides of the cards to not match up.
+Some printers do not position the print area exactly, which is not issue in most cases, but may cause the two sides of the cards to not match up.
 A third option can be specified to correct for this skew.

 Print the two-sided PDF on plain paper, then hold the paper towards a light source, and check if the prints on